Back to Blog

 • Areas requiring monitoring — early signs that could become defects.

-• Inaccessible areas — spaces the inspector could not examine and why.
+• Inaccessible areas — spaces the inspector couldn't examine, and why.

 • Recommendations — next steps, specialist referrals, maintenance priorities.